Oil climbs as draw in U.S. crude stocks boosts optimism about demand

 Both benchmarks hit their highest since October 2018 on Wednesday, but they pared gains later in the session as energy traders locked in profit after the U.S. inventory report, Edward Moya, senior market analyst at brokerage OANDA, said in a report.
 Prices resumed climbing in Asia trade on Thursday.

-U.S. crude inventories (USOILC=ECI) fell by 7.6 million barrels in the week to June 18 to 459.1 million barrels, their lowest since March 2020, the U.S. Energy Information Administration said.
-The drawdown was nearly double analysts' expectations in a Reuters poll for a 3.9 million-barrel drop. read more
+U.S. crude inventories fell by 7.6 million barrels in the week to June 18 to 459.1 million barrels, their lowest since March 2020, the U.S. Energy Information Administration said.
+The drawdown was nearly double analysts’ expectations in a Reuters poll for a 3.9 million-barrel drop.
+[EIA/S]

 “Oil prices were lifted by the U.S. inventory data which confirmed the strong outlook for higher fuel demand in the second half of this year, backed by a recovery in road and air travel,” said Hiroyuki Kikukawa, general manager of research at Nissan Securities.